riatelab/geotoolbox/README.md

 })
 ```

-**keep()** allow to select one or several columns to keep in the attribute table.
+**keep()** allows to select one or several columns to keep in the attribute table.
 All other columns are deleted.
 This function return a new object and do not modify the initial object.

 ```js
 geo.keep({